 - Have gained experience in reviewing papers;

 - Have learned how to set up a plugin in the ProM framework.

 5 days, 6-8 contact hours per day, 10 hours preparation (reading)

-Attach a biographical sketch of maximum 2 pages and one short paper that will be discussed during the course (a template and further information will be provided).
+Please attach a biographical sketch (CV) of maximum 2 pages, a short motivation letter, and most importantly, the short paper that you will be further developing during the course (a template and further information will be provided).